debukgit/Egg-Object-for-Blender/README.md

 V 1.1.0
   - New Settings
     - Toggle for Smooth or Flat Shading
+  - New Features
     - Optimized Poles ( less vertices and smoother shading at the poles )
-  - Including UV Generation now!
+    - Automatic UV Generation

+V 1.0.1
+   - Fix: Adding new eggs to the active collection